MohamedAshraf404/MohamedAshraf404/README.md

 ---

 ## 👋 **Profile**
 I am **Mohamed Ashraf**, a Data Analyst and Business Intelligence (BI) Specialist with expertise in analyzing complex datasets and providing insights that support strategic decision-making.
 Dedicated to optimizing business performance through data-driven solutions, I continuously develop my skills and stay updated with the latest technologies in the field.
-I look forward to contributing to a dynamic team and delivering impactful results.

 ---